Krupaparmar30/php/README.md

   Postman: To test the API endpoints.

 * CRUD Operations

-  Create – Add a new student record to the database.
+  Create – Add a new student record to the database.<br>
-  Read – Retrieve all student records.
+  Read – Retrieve all student records.<br>
-  Update – Modify an existing student record.
+  Update – Modify an existing student record.<br>
-  Delete – Remove a student record from the database.
+  Delete – Remove a student record from the database.<br>

 *Toolkit Description
   PHP: A server-side scripting language used for handling backend operations like processing forms, interacting with databases, and building APIs.